SwarmKit/openvpn-mgmt/README.md

 1.  ./openvpn-mgmt.sh user.name
 2.   approve the new account creation
 3.   choose the user group (ip subnet route spicifed at the vpn conf)
-4.   write available IP addressess (client and then gateway)
+4.   specify available IP addresses (client and then gateway)
-5.    choose email ot send the ovpn config and google auth scanner .
+5.   approve the email to send the ovpn config and the barcode.

 ## additional options:
-** if running the script for a user that alrady created youll able to choose one of the options below:
+** when running the script for a user that already created you'll able to choose one of the options below:
 * Delete User
 * Resend Token
 * Recreate Token